pbhutchison/Newton-Cotes-Quadrature/README.md

 ## Implementations of Newton-Cotes Quadrature

-## Shortcomings of Method and Other Methods
+## Shortcomings of Newton-Cotes and Alternate Methods

+## Handling Edge Cases

 ## Extending to Composite Quadrature